ColinTr/TabularNCD/README.md

 > pip install -r requirements.txt

 -----
-## Example usage
+## Script usage example
-Help:
+Display the help:
 > python TabularNCD.py -h

 Execution with the optimized hyper-parameters:
 > python TabularNCD.py --dataset_name Pendigits --hyper_parameters_path auto

 **Note :**
-If you don't use the optimized hyper-parameters with the value (or any other file), and that you don't define values, the scrip will use the default values and will most likely have poor performance.
+If you don't use the optimized hyper-parameters with the 'auto' value (or any other file), and that you don't define values, the scrip will use the default values and will most likely have poor performance.